Social comparison theory

-Social comparison theory, initially proposed by social psychologist Leon Festinger in 1954, centers on the belief that there is a drive within individuals to gain accurate self-evaluations.
-The theory explains how individuals evaluate their own opinions and abilities by comparing themselves to others in order to reduce uncertainty in these domains, and learn how to define the self.
-Comparing oneself to others socially is a form of measurement and self assessment to identify where an individual stands according to their own set of standards and emotions about themselves.
+Social comparison theory, initially proposed by social psychologist Leon Festinger in 1954, centers on the belief that individuals drive to gain accurate self-evaluations.
+The theory explains how individuals evaluate their opinions and abilities by comparing themselves to others to reduce uncertainty in these domains and learn how to define the self.
+Comparing oneself to others socially is a form of measurement and self-assessment to identify where an individual stands according their own set of standards and emotions about themselves.

 Following the initial theory, research began to focus on social comparison as a way of self-enhancement, introducing the concepts of downward and upward comparisons and expanding the motivations of social comparisons.
 Social comparison can be traced back to the pivotal paper by Herbert Hyman, back in 1942.
-Hyman revealed the assessment of one’s own status is dependent on the group with whom one compares oneself.
+Hyman revealed the assessment of one's own status is dependent on the group with whom one compares oneself.
 The social comparison theory is the belief that media influence, social status, and other forms of competitiveness can affect our self-esteem and mood.
-In turn, this can affect individuals outlook on themselves and how they fit in with others.
+This can affect individuals' outlook on themselves and how they fit in with others.

-Leon Festinger
+History

 Leon Festinger was an American psychologist who developed the concept of social comparison theory.

-Festinger was born in New York City on May 8, 1919.
-Festinger had an interest in science which led him to pursue a career in psychology.
-He received his bachelor's degree from the City College and went on to Iowa State University for his master’s degree and Ph.D. which he received in 1942.
-Leon Festinger made his mark in social psychology by teaching the importance of scientific experimentation while challenging the influence of behaviorism and the affects it has.
+Festinger put forward many hypotheses about social comparison theory.
+First, he explained that humans always examine their own views and capabilities in comparison with other people and have the urge to evaluate themselves accordingly.
+In addition, he argued that these comparisons tend to decrease as the difference between oneself and the other individual with whom one compares oneself begins to increase.
+He also thought that people have a desire to achieve greater abilities, but there are social constraints that make it difficult to achieve this, and this is often not sufficiently reflected in society's views.

+He continued with the idea that ending comparisons between oneself and others would lead to hostility and disdain of ideas.
+Their hypothesis also stated that making a change in the importance of a comparison group would increase the pressure to conform to that group.
+However, he added that if the person, image, or comparison group is very different from the evaluator, the tendency to narrow the range of comparability will become stronger (Festinger, 1954).
+Lastly, he hypothesized that the comparers' tendencies would be influenced by their distance from the comparison group's mode, with those who are closer to the mode having higher tendencies to change and those who are farther away having less (Festinger, 1954).